-- Our foundation stage (under 5s) use (mainstream) Early Years Profile and also specialist systems depending on the particular needs of each cohort.
-Pupils in Reception will be collated so that they have P-level information to take into Key Stage 1. - Key Stage 4 assessments are through their accreditation, including GCSE and foundation learning.
-Work experience and college links are introduced. - Sixth form follow foundation learning accreditation, Duke of Edinburgh (bronze silver and gold) and a wide range of college links and work experience placements.. - The Primary department uses a small step assessment system called B squared to assist with national curriculum and 'P' level assessments. - Pupils following sensory curriculums have their progress recorded on 'Routes for Learning.'
+- Our foundation stage (under 5s) and Reception pupils use (mainstream) Early Years Profile and our own skills ladders. - Our KS1 pupils use the same and also may also use Wilson P steps or routes for learning depending on their individual profiles. - KS2 and 3 departments use Wilson P steps, routes for learning and our own skills ladders. - Key Stage 4 assessments are through their accreditation, including GCSE and foundation Entry level qualifications.
+Some students will use OCR Life and Living skills and our own skills ladders.
+Work experience and college links are introduced. - Sixth form follow foundation Entry level qualifications, Edexcel functional skills in Maths and English and ICT, OCR Life and Living skills and our own skills ladders, Duke of Edinburgh (bronze, silver and gold) and a wide range of college links and work experience placements. - Pupils following sensory curriculums have their progress recorded on 'Routes for Learning' and our own skills ladders.